Advaith3600/PowerToys-Run-Currency-Converter/README.md

 ![Screenshot](screenshots/screenshot2.png)

+### Aliasing

+To make currency conversions more convenient, you can use aliasing to assign custom names to currencies.
+For example, you can alias "dollar" to "usd".

+To set up aliasing, follow these steps:

+1. Locate the configuration file `alias.json` in `Documents/PowerToys/CurrencyConverter`.
+2. Open the `alias.json` file in a text editor.
+3. Add an entry for each alias you want to create.
+Each entry should have the format `"alias": "currency_code"`.
+For example, to alias "dollar" to "usd", add the following entry: `"dollar": "usd"`.
+4. Save the `alias.json` file.

+Please note that when creating aliases, ensure that the alias key does **not** contain any numbers or spaces and is in lowercase.

+Once you have set up the aliases, you can use them in your currency conversions.
+For example, instead of typing `$$ 100 usd to eur`, you can simply type `$$ 100 dollar to eur`.

 ### Crypto and other currencies

 This plugin also converters real currencies to crypto currencies and vice versa.
 Refer [here](https://cdn.jsdelivr.net/gh/fawazahmed0/currency-api@1/latest/currencies.json) for the full list of available conversions.